-Additionally, unless otherwise agreed with the HKMA, an authorised institution, such as a bank, should refrain from making investments in, or incurring an exposure to, a securitisation transaction where the originator has not disclosed its compliance with applicable risk retention requirements – that is, requirements designed to ensure originators in securitisations retain certain economic exposure to the transactions for the purposes of aligning the parties' interests.
+Additionally, unless otherwise agreed with the HKMA, an authorised institution such as a bank should refrain from making investments in, or incurring exposure to, a securitisation transaction where the originator has not disclosed its compliance with applicable risk retention requirements – ie, requirements designed to ensure originators in securitisations retain certain economic exposure to the transactions for the purposes of aligning the parties' interests.

-Module CR-G-12 is a non-statutory guideline issued as a guidance note and the above actions are recommendations by the Hong Kong Monetary Authority.
+Module CR-G-12 is a non-statutory guideline issued as a guidance note, and the above actions are recommendations by the HKMA.
 No penalties are stipulated for non-compliance with Module CR-G-12.

 As noted above, the HKMA is the principal regulator for authorised institutions such as banking institutions.

-The Code of Unlisted Structured Investment Products requires continuing reporting in respect of certain matters.
+The Code on Unlisted Structured Investment Products requires continuing reporting in respect of certain matters.

-Under the Code of Unlisted Structured Investment Products, the issuer has the obligation to comply with certain requirements throughout the period during which any of its obligations remain outstanding.
-For instance, the issuer shall inform the SFC and all investors in the event that the issuer ceases to meet any of the core requirements specified in this code (including that the issuer should have a net asset value of not less than HKD2 billion and that it should not be the subject of any winding-up, dissolution, or bankruptcy proceedings).
+Under the Code on Unlisted Structured Investment Products, the issuer must comply with certain requirements throughout the period during which any of its obligations remain outstanding.
+For instance, the issuer shall inform the SFC and all investors if it ceases to meet any of the core requirements specified in this code (including that the issuer should have a net asset value of not less than HKD2 billion and that it should not be the subject of any winding-up, dissolution or bankruptcy proceedings).
 The issuer should also notify the SFC and all investors, to the extent permitted by applicable law, of changes in circumstances (including financial conditions) that could reasonably have a material adverse effect on the ability of the issuer (or the guarantor, if any) to perform its obligations in connection with the securitisation.

 The SFC is the principal regulator.
-If the issuer fails to meet any of the above requirements, the issuer might be required to cease advertising to and inviting offers from the public in Hong Kong.
-The issuer might also be required to rectify the situation as soon as possible.
+If the issuer fails to meet any of the above requirements, it might be required to cease advertising to and inviting offers from the public in Hong Kong, and to rectify the situation as soon as possible.

-Rating agencies' activities are subject to the regulations under the Code of Conduct for Persons Providing Credit Rating Services (the CRS Code).
+The activities of rating agencies (RAs) are subject to the regulations under the Code of Conduct for Persons Providing Credit Rating Services (the CRS Code).

-Additionally, an RA has the obligation to encourage the issuer of a securitisation to disclose all relevant information regarding securitisations for the purposes of enabling the investors and other rating agencies to conduct independent analysis.
+Additionally, an RA is obliged to encourage the issuer of a securitisation to disclose all relevant information regarding securitisations for the purposes of enabling the investors and other rating agencies to conduct independent analysis.
 In respect of rating announcements, the RA is required to disclose whether the issuer has informed the RA that it is disclosing all relevant information or whether any information remains non-public.

 The SFC is the principal regulator.
-The CRS Code is a guiding document for the SFC in considering whether an RA satisfies the requirement that the RA is fit and proper to be or to remain licensed or registered.
+The CRS Code is a guiding document for the SFC in considering whether an RA satisfies the requirement of being fit and proper to be or to remain licensed or registered.
 The CRS Code does not have the force of law.